YAMS CLI Reference¶

 See Also:

-- yams list <file> - Show file history across snapshots
+yams list --snapshots- List available snapshotsyams list <file>- Show file history across snapshotsyams add --snapshot-id- Create snapshots

 Note: Default search type is hybrid.
 When strict/hybrid returns zero results, the CLI auto-retries with fuzzy (similarity 0.7).